On #retailindieday @TinaBoden shares her experiences of “Shop Indie vs. Shop Local” #indieretail

 For me it will be Indie wherever I can!

-This blog was written by Tina Boden, Micro-business owner, Entrepreneur, co-Founder of Enterprise Rockers and passionate supporter of Independent Retailers – where ever you are! :-)
+This blog was written by Tina Boden, Micro-business owner, Entrepreneur, co-Founder of Enterprise Rockers and passionate supporter of Independent Retailers – where ever you are! 🙂

-About Clare Rayner
+About Clare Bailey

 This entry was posted in Independent Retailer Month - Blog-a-day for #IndieRetail and tagged , , , , .
 Bookmark the permalink.